ZacharyGeurts/AMOURANTHRTX/README.md

 Built with and for SDL3 Vulkan C++23 GLM
 We do not worry about priacy.
 If you put the time in to make a commercial product we assume professionalism at the go.
+And surprise.
+Using this implementation means I cannot prove you used my implementation.
+We are secure.
 You want a free toy?
 We got that too.
 Sorry I cannot assist with vsproj but would love to hear of success.